willhunt/robo_nd_project2/README.md

-# Project 2, BGo Chase It!
+# Project 2, Go Chase It!
 ## Udacity Robotics Software Engineer Nanodegree
 Go Chase It! project of the Robotics Software Engineer Nanodegree program from Udacity.